Making money while you sleep has a beautiful ring to it.

-Companies like Turo and GetAround are making it easier than ever for you to rent out your car when you aren’t using it.
-And let’s face it, if you live in an area with Lyft and Uber service, there’s a chance you might not even need your car daily.
+Companies like Turo and GetAround are making it easier than ever to rent out your car when you aren’t using it.
+And let’s face it: if you live in an area with Lyft and Uber service, there’s a chance you might not even need your car daily.

-You’ll want to keep in mind that you renting out your car will mean additional wear on your vehicle so your repair bills might increase, but users have said it’s well worth it for the passive income checks coming in the mail.
+You’ll want to keep in mind that renting out your car will mean additional wear-and-tear on your vehicle, so your repair bills might increase.
+But users have said it’s well worth it for the passive income checks coming in the mail.

-If you have a 2nd car sitting around that never gets used, or you have begun to bike to work and no longer need the vehicle daily, this might be the absolute perfect way to start generating some passive income finally.
+If you have a second car sitting around or have begun to bike to work and no longer need the vehicle daily, this might be the perfect way to start generating some passive income.

 3. Refer Friends to Great Products You Already Use

-Companies like Rakuten.com (formerly eBates) have existing referral programs that pay out cash for every friend you can refer.
-If you have a lot of friends or social media followers, this can be an effortless way to earn money.
+Companies like Rakuten.com (formerly eBates) have existing referral programs that pay out cash for every friend you can refer to.
+If you have many friends or social media followers, this can be an effortless way to earn money.

-All you have to do is set up an account by clicking the join now tab at the top of the homepage.
-Once the account is up, go to your account settings and click where it says refer and earn to get a link you can send your friends.
+All you have to do is set up an account by clicking the join now tab at the homepage’s top.
+Once the account is up, go to your account settings and click where it says refer and earn to get a link to send your friends.

 To find other programs like this, it’s super simple.
 Nearly any company that delivers food or other products have similar programs.